 Diagnostic Radiology Residency

-The Spectrum Health/Michigan State University Diagnostic Radiology Residency program offers a robust training experience with a case volume being among the top in the state, including cases in rare diseases and post-transplant studies.
-Residents train within the only Level 1 adult and pediatric trauma centers in West Michigan.
+The Spectrum Health/Michigan State University College of Human Medicine Diagnostic Radiology Residency offers a robust training experience with a case volume to trainee ratio among the top in the nation.
+This includes cases in rare diseases and post-transplant studies.